1.1 Definition and presentation

 Beer is mainly produced from barley malt with sometimes other cereals as a supplement.
 It is one of the most popular alcoholic beverages in the world.

 Beer can be consumed in bottles, cans or through kegs.
-Among the most popular kind of beers we can find:
+Among the most popular kind of beers we find:

 - White beers: brewed with wheat and pale malts.